crate/crate-jdbc/README.rst

 This is the JDBC driver for `Crate`_.

 Currently we don't provide the testing version of the Crate JDBC driver.
-Therefore, using the driver with the latest testing releases of the Crate might not be possible due compatibility issues.
 As a workaround, you can build the JDBC driver jar using `Jitpack`_ or build it from source.

 Installation
 ============

 .. note::

-   Crate JDBC driver 1.x requires a Crate version greater or equal than ``0.38.0`` but lower than ``0.57``.
+   Crate JDBC driver 1.x requires a Crate version equal or greater than 0.38.0 but lower than 0.56.0.
-   Crate JDBC driver 2.x requires a Crate version greater or equal than ``0.57.0``.
+   Crate JDBC driver 2.x requires a Crate version equal or greater than 0.56.0.

 Build JAR from source
 ---------------------